ViKrAm-Bais/openCV_Python/README.md

 # openCV_projects
-few programs for openCV python
+few programs for openCV in python